miracleezekiel/Ecommerce-Sales-Intelligence/README.md

 ---

+## Project Updates

+### Version 1.1

+Following feedback from the data community, this project now includes:

+- Customer purchase distribution analysis.
+- Additional discussion on the limitations of interpreting repeat purchase behaviour from a synthetic dataset.
+- Validation notes to provide additional context before drawing customer retention conclusions.

+Community feedback helped strengthen both the analysis and the interpretation of the findings.

+---

 ## Analyst

 **Miracle Ezekiel**

-Virtual Assistant transitioning into Data Analytics with a focus on CRM intelligence, revenue operations, and AI-supported business automation.
+Virtual Assistant transitioning into Data Analytics with a focus on CRM intelligence, revenue operations, and AI supported business automation.

-Background in executive assistance, customer support, and operations management — bringing direct operational context to every dataset analysed.
+Background in executive assistance, customer support, and operations management, bringing direct operational context to every dataset analysed.

 LinkedIn: [linkedin.com/in/miracle-ezekiel](https://linkedin.com/in/miracle-ezekiel)